 Guidelines for remission of penalty tax in the event of a reassessment under ss.153 or 154 of the Duties Act 2001 of a home concession

 This attachment illustrates circumstances in which the Commissioner would consider remission and the extent of remission when making a reassessment in relation to a previous claim for a transfer duty home concession or first home concession (home concession).
-The categories provide a guide only, and each case must be considered on its merits.
-The Commissioner will request evidence establishing that the claimed category applies, such as evidence from third parties.
+The categories are a guide only, and each case must be considered on its merits.
+The Commissioner may request evidence that the claimed category applies, such as evidence from third parties.

-If this category applies, the Commissioner would usually consider partial remission of the penalty tax imposed so that the taxpayer is liable only for an amount equivalent to 15% of the increase in primary tax.
+If this category applies, the Commissioner would usually consider partial remission of the penalty tax imposed so that the taxpayer is liable only for an amount equivalent to 15% of the primary tax difference.

 After claiming a home concession under the Duties Act, a taxpayer, due to an unexpected change of circumstances, either: